 Her dream about pharmacy was that of impacting availability of medicines through participation in research and developmental activities (R&D).
 “After my pharmacy internship at various institutions of the Ministry of Health in Zambia, including a pharmaceutical manufacturing plant, I came to realise that R&D in this field was a high cost activity that required collaboration at high levels in terms of availability of human, capital as well as other resources.
 On the other hand, ‘the need for medicine now’ is to always address the urgent health problems.
 Besides, with the size of our population and availability of ready packaged medicines, extensive local manufacturing of medicine and R&D thereof could only become a reality if addressed through regional collaboration,” she narrates.

 At the beginning, it was quite difficult to assess the needs of her patients.
 However, as the time passed and disease profiles were fairly known, it became a matter of forecasting what to buy and when to have it available.
 In all this, in learning the balance of her love of medicine and curing ailments and the challenges of business, she has struck a perfect balance.
 “Consistency is relatively easy to maintain in a well-regulated profession like this of pharmacy.
+However, at the moment the entire health regulatory environment in the country experiences a vacuum, caused by absence of health professions councils.
+This is a potentially dangerous situation since it could cause careless and unqualified persons to practice where they are not supposed to – since there is no legal body that has the authority to regulate them,” Angula says.

 She employs three currently, a pharmacist and two front shop assistants.
 She sees Beulah Pharmacy as a place that will play an important training role in addition to rendering community pharmaceutical services.
-She already trains students from the UNAM School of Pharmacy who wish to gain experience
+She already trains students from the UNAM School of Pharmacy who wish to gain experience before they graduate as she believes there is a challenge of a shortage of pharmacists.

 Angula remains linked to her roots.
 She starts off her day with a prayer for dedication of her patients and staff to God’s protection and provision.
 “Without this routine, I do not know how I would have escaped the financial challenges that have continued to threaten viability of private health care providers in the whole country,” she says.